-- Levels of Ca and P must be adapted as the layer hen gets older. - An excess or deficiency of P can cause eggshell issues in the short or long term. - Coarse limestone is necessary for eggshell quality.
-It can be replaced in part by oyster shells. - Table 19 indicates the limestone particle ratio in layers. - Table 18 indicates how much grit should be added directly to the feeding system.
+• Levels of Ca and P must be adapted as the laying hen matures.

+- An excess or deficiency of P can cause eggshell issues in the short or long term. - Coarse limestone is necessary for eggshell quality.
+It can be replaced in part by oyster shells. - Table 19 indicates the limestone particle ratio in layers. - Table 18 indicates how much coarse calcium should be added directly to the feeding system.